-- The School is a caring, nurturing environment reflecting the school motto "Each for All and All for Each." - > Two school counsellors are available to all pupils. - School council - A range of extra-curricular activities including sessions on organisation, communication and confidence-building. - Staff briefings twice a week to discuss pastoral issues.
+- The School is a caring, nurturing environment reflecting the school motto "Each for All and All for Each." - School counsellors are available to all pupils. - School council - A range of extra-curricular activities including sessions on organisation, communication and confidence-building. - Staff briefings twice a week to discuss pastoral issues.

-- On-site School Nurse and procedures for administering medicine. - Regular PSHE lessons using the Jigsaw PSHE programme. - Mental health and wellbeing needs are met using school counselling, external referrals to CAMHs and via 'Chilled at Chesham' and Focus/Star intervention groups. - Worry boxes are available around the school for pupils to write concerns.
+- On-site School Nurse and procedures for administering medicine. - Regular PSHE lessons. - Mental health and wellbeing needs are met using school counselling, external referrals to CAMHs and via Talk About intervention groups. - Worry boxes are available around the school for pupils to write concerns.